 Organization of the paper is as follows.
-Section 2 introduces the data, then demonstrates the non-normal nature and high degree persistence of CEF discounts.
-Section 3 carefully describes the methodology used in the study.
-In Section 4, we report and discuss our major findings.
+Section 2 introduces the dataset used in the study and provides a detailed description of the CEF discounts.
+This section also highlights the non-normal nature and high degree of persistence observed in CEF discounts.
+Section 3 carefully describes the methodology employed in the study.
+In Section 4, we present and discuss the major findings of the study.
+We also report the empirical evidence in favor of nonlinear stationarity around time-varying trends and its implications for understanding the long-swing dynamics of CEF discounts.
 Section 5 concludes.